Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 There are some cases where it becomes very interesting to make such contributions.

 This is the case for us.
-We just withdrew money from our second pillar and cannot get any tax advantage until we contribute at least 50’000 CHF into it.
+We just withdrew money from our second pillar and cannot get any tax advantage until we contribute at least 50’000 CHF.
 So, without the tax advantages, it does not make sense for us to invest in the second pillar.

 These examples show that timing is important for second pillar contributions.